 Within any meeting or situation in which there is an interface with fieldwork social work services, it is of course preferable that any issues arising are discussed immediately in an attempt to reach agreement / resolution.
 Team Leaders (social work) will always make themselves available to discuss and attempt to find a solution in respect of any situation involving their team.
-As such, local contact with the Team Leaders would be the preferred option in respect of the need to escalate a case or decision.
+As such, local contact with the Team Leaders is the preferred option in respect of the need to escalate a case or decision.

-Where none of the above facilitates a resolution, the situation may then be escalated to the Field Work Manager and ultimately to the Head of Service.
-Annie Ritchie - Fieldwork Manager, Children's Services, Social Work.
-Jackie Irvine - Head of Children's Health, Care and Criminal Justice.
+Where none of the above facilitates a resolution, the situation may then be escalated to the Children and Families Field Work Manager and ultimately to the Head of Service; Children's Services, Care and Criminal Justice.
 In most cases it would be anticipated that a face to face discussion would ensue to include all parties with the intention of reaching a resolution.